ryanklee/think-taink/docs/implementation_plan.md

    e.
 Review and refine Repository interfaces for ExperimentRepository and AgentRepository
    f.
 Implement a mechanism for versioning and tracking changes in the domain model
    g.
 Integrate Evolutionary Game Theory principles into the Agent and Experiment aggregates
+   h.
+Develop a framework for modeling emergent behaviors in multi-agent systems

 2. Enhance Behavioral Trait Bundle System:
    a.
 Expand the trait taxonomy based on recent AI-specific trait research